Click on the question to go to the answer.

 Does HRPA provide accommodations for the exams?

-Yes, accommodations can be requested for any of HRPA’s certification exams, challenge exams, and final exams for the Online Academic Program (OAP).
+Yes, accommodations can be requested for any of HRPA’s certification exams, and challenge exams.
 For more information, please click here for HRPA’s Examination Accommodations Policy

 Who will set the questions and mark the exams?